 For most of human history, fertilisation of a single egg produced by the female partner involved a race between millions of sperm.
 Modern infertility treatments such as ICSI (Intracytoplasmic Sperm Injection) and IVF (In-Vitro Fertilisation) now make it possible to extract a single sperm and use it to directly fertilise an egg under controlled conditions.
 The latest surgical sperm retrieval techniques combined with ICSI and IVF methods also mean that infertility can be overcome in men who produce hardly any sperm.
 A low sperm count is a common cause of male infertility, but if a man produces even the tiniest number of sperm in his semen, these can be collected fairly easily.

 A man that produces no sperm in his semen is said to have azoospermia.
 This may be due to a blockage in one of the tubes that carry the sperm from the testes out to the penis during ejaculation.
-It can also be caused by testicular cancer as the tumour presses on the vas deferens.
-This type of cancer is common in young men and can be treated successfully.
-It can, however, lead to infertility so surgical sperm retrieval may be performed in order to store some sperm before treatment for testicular cancer begins.

 Other conditions that can cause non-obstructive azoospermia include having an abnormal cystic fibrosis gene.
 Men who have this condition may not show all the symptoms, but they often have no vas deferens.
 Surgical sperm retrieval is possible in this case, but there is a 50% chance that any embryo produced by subsequent ICSI or IVF will have the same genetic abnormality.
-Options in this case would include using a sperm donor and IUI or IVF, or having a pre- implantation genetic diagnosis (PGD) performed on the embryos to select ones that carry the normal gene.
+Options, in this case, would include using a sperm donor and IUI or IVF or having a pre- implantation genetic diagnosis (PGD) performed on the embryos to select ones that carry the normal gene.

 If the problem that underlies poor sperm production is physical rather than genetic, or if a couple wants to have children after the male partner has gone through with a vasectomy that cannot be reversed, surgical sperm retrieval is something that can help overcome this.

-The overall techniques of PESA and TESA are similar, involving the insertion of a needle under local anaesthetic directly into the testicle to obtain small amounts of the sperm producing tubules.
+The overall techniques of PESA and TESA are similar, involving the insertion of a needle under local anaesthetic directly into the epididymis or testicle to obtain small amounts of the sperm producing tubules.
 This is done under low suction and the tissue then needs to be carefully processed in the lab to obtain sperm.

 The PESA procedure usually happens on the same day as the egg retrieval and takes no more than 30 minutes.
 TESA is an alternative procedure employed if PESA is unsuccessful but works in a similar way.